macdao/hands-on-clean-architecture-template/README.md

 #### 4. Deep Decoupling within Adapters
 A well-designed adapter should also follow the separation of concerns principle internally.
 HoCAT isolates third-party library dependencies to the smallest possible scope within an adapter.
 For example, in the persistence adapter, only a few components, such as entity classes annotated with `@Entity` (e.g., `OrderEntity`) and repositories that inherit from Spring Data interfaces (e.g., `OrderJpaRepository`), are directly coupled with the specific data access technology (like Spring Data JPA).
 The rest of the adapter remains agnostic to the specific persistence technology, achieving a deeper level of isolation.

+For a detailed guide on the architecture design, please refer to the [Clean Architecture Implementation Guide (in Chinese)](https://zhuanlan.zhihu.com/c_1839245367729864704).

 ## Codebase Tour

 To understand how the architecture is implemented, here is a tour of the key modules:

+- **Main Code Modules**
   - `domain`: Defines the core business entities and rules; the most stable and pure part of the application.
   - `application`: Orchestrates business logic by defining Use Cases and the interfaces (Ports) that the outer layers must implement.
   - `adapter`: Connects the application to the outside world by providing concrete implementations for the ports defined in the `application` layer.
+    - `adapter/web`: Implements the web interface based on Spring Web MVC, handling HTTP requests.
+    - `adapter/web-openapi`: Implements the web interface based on the OpenAPI specification.
+    - `adapter/persistence`: Implements the data persistence interface based on Spring Data JPA.
+    - `adapter/persistence-jdbc`: Another concrete implementation of `persistence`, using Spring Data JDBC.
+    - `adapter/client`: Implements a client for calling external services.
   - `configuration`: The final assembly module.
 It wires everything together using dependency injection.
+- **Build Support Directories**
+  - `buildSrc`: Contains custom Gradle build logic for sub-modules.
+  - `gradle`: Contains the Gradle Wrapper and the project dependency version catalog defined in the `libs.versions.toml` file.
+  - `scripts`: Contains scripts for development and operational support, such as a script to run a stub server for testing.
+- **Other Directories**
+  - `docs`: Contains project-related documentation, such as architecture diagrams, domain models, and architecture decisions.
+  - `.hocat`: Contains the design documents and explanations for the HoCAT project itself, to help understand its architectural decisions.

 ## Getting Started